What are the most popular words for the French people in 2020 ?

 15 – Influenceur

-Person who, through his or her social position, notoriety and / or media exposure, has great influence over public opinion, or even decision-makers.
+Person who, through his or her social position, notoriety and/or media exposure, has great influence over public opinion.
 Because of his popularity and his expertise in a given field (fashion, for example), he/she is able to influence the consumption habits.
 Many companies use these Instagram influencers to promote their products/services instead of normal advertising.

 16 – Megxit